gal1leo22512/Find-Lanes-for-Self-Driving-Cars/README.md

 0000 & 0101 will always be 0000

-1111 & 0101 will be  0101 same as the input - binary numbers video at 30.41
+1111 & 0101 will be  0101 same as the input

 # Step 7 Hough Transform
 Theory - first draw the 2d corrdinate space of x and y and inside it is a straight line y = mx + b.

-In hough space, the x axis is m and y axis is b.
-Video at 42.00, notice that a single point in x and y space is represented by a line in Hough space.
+In hough space, the x axis is m and y axis is b. notice that a single point in x and y space is represented by a line in Hough space.
 In other words, by plotting the family of lines that goes through our points each line with its own distinct M and B value pair, this produces an entire line of M and B value pairs in Hough space.

 The intersection point in hough space represents there is a line to cross two points as in x and y plane.